 A work of the Spirit

 How does one receive this cleansing from sin and new spiritual life?
 It is not through trying really hard to obey God’s laws like some people in Jesus’ time believed.
 Being born again is something that only the Spirit of God can do.
 How does the Holy Spirit cause people to be born again?
 We don’t know.
 Jesus says the Spirit is like the wind.
-We can’t see Him and don’t know where he is coming or where He is going.
+We can’t see Him and don’t know where He is coming from or where He is going.
 But we know the effect the Spirit has!
 Like the wind, we can feel the difference between Spirit and no Spirit!

 Everyone who is born again (born of water and born of the Spirit) seeks light and truth and comes to Christ: